axelcarapinha/ProxyLinks/README.md

 sudo apt update
 sudo apt install docker-buildx # if it was not installed (example for ubuntu)
 ```
-3. Bash
-If bash does not come pre-installed, use your predefined package-manager to install it
+3. If bash does not come pre-installed, use your predefined package-manager to install it
 ```sh
 sudo apt install bash # example for ubuntu
 ```